boldbi/aspnet-mvc-sample/README.md

  ### Run a Sample Using Visual Studio 2022

-  * Open the solution file `BoldBI.Embed.Sample.sln` in Visual studio.
+  * Open the solution file `BoldBI.Embed.Sample.sln` in Visual Studio.

   * Run your ASP.NET MVC sample.
 After running a sample, the application will automatically launch in the default browser.
 You can access it at the specified port number (e.g., https://localhost:5001/).